Tomb of Li Dan: Epitaph

 "Epitaph of Li Dan, also named Li Tuosuo, deceased Prefect of the Province of Han, who lived in Pingji, Zhao country, descendant of Bo Yang.
 His grandfather was Feng He, a tribal ruler, who worked hard and maintained the standing of his lineage.
-The deceased was a honorable man, who traveled from Jibin to the Imperial court during the Zhengguang era (520–525 CE).
-Because he was a Brahmin, Emperor Taizong offered him plenty of gifts and rewards.
+The deceased was an honorable man, who traveled from Jibin to the Imperial court during the Zhengguang era (520–525 CE).
+Because he was a Brahmin, Emperor Taizu offered him plenty of gifts and rewards.
 The deceased died at the age of 59, on April 9th, in the 4th year of the Baoding era (564 CE), year of the Wood Monkey, at his home in Wanjili.
 The Emperor gave him the title of "Prefect of the Province of Han", and he was buried in the leap month of that same year in Zhonxiangli.
 His elder son Panti, fearing cataclisms, and afraid the name of his father might be forgotten, reverently wrote this inscription on a black stone, so that his story can be transmitted unblemished."

 — Epitaph of Li Dan, written by his son Panti in 564 CE.

 Tomb

+Li Dan's tomb was discovered in September 2005 by Xi'an Institute of Cultural Relics Protection and Archaeology in the northern suburbs of Xi'an.
 The tomb was a single arc-square brick chambered tomb, with a long sloping passage and tunnel, reflective of traditional Chinese tombs of the Northern Zhou period.
 Enclosed by a brick wall, it had a stone gateway, behind which the stone coffin was placed.
 The coffin contained two skeletons, of a man and a woman, wrapped in three layers of textiles, accompanied by a Byzantine gold coin Justinian I, (527-565 CE) inside the mouth of the woman.
 Traces of pigments suggest that the inside walls of the tomb were originally painted.

 The coffin is decorated with fine incised carvings representing traditional Chinese cosmology.
 The motifs also included two haloed guards in non-Chinese style, and a fire altar, which could be Zoroastrian.

 Xi'an, location of the tomb of Lidan (red dot).

 Epitaph from the tomb of Li Dan.

 Type of the gold coin of Justinian I discovered in the tomb.

 Decorated back panel: the traditional tortoise Xuanwu, with a haloed deity holding a sword.

 Side panel decorated with a white dragon.

+Genetic Analysis

+In 2025, a groundbreaking archaeogenetic study led by researchers from Fudan University was published in the Journal of Archaeological Science: Reports, providing the first genomic evidence of a cross-border couple between South Asia and East Asia during the 6th century.

+Scientists extracted high-coverage genome-wide data from the skeletal remains of both Li Dan and his wife.
+The genetic analysis resolved long-standing historical skepticism regarding the conflicting claims in Li Dan's tomb epitaph: